RayC206/rayc206/README.md

 # 💫 About Me:
- My name is Ray Charles ( or just "Ray" for short),  and I'm a Full-Stack Software Engineer based in Washington State.
-Before becoming a Software engineer, I worked as a Patient Care Technician, which gave me valuable experience working in a team and solving problems under pressure.
+ My name is Ray Charles ( or just "Ray" for short),  and I'm a Software Engineer based in Washington State.
+Before becoming a Software engineer, I worked as a Patient Care Technician during the COVID-19 Pandemic, which gave me valuable experience working in a team and solving problems under pressure.

 As a engineer I enjoy creating new projects, collaborating with others, and continuously learning new languages or technologies to improve my skills.
 Outside of work and studying I enjoy running, hiking, and traveling.